 3D CAD programs

 With time, 2D CAD programs gradually paved way for 3D CAD as digital technologies became more mature.
-The popularity of 3D CAD software can also be attributed to phenomenal increase in computer’s processing power, improvement in graphic display capabilities and plummeting of prices of computing devices.
+The popularity of 3D CAD software can also be attributed to phenomenal increase in computer’s processing power, improvement in graphic display capabilities using different 3D display methods in computer graphics and plummeting of prices of CAD computing devices.

 With 3D CAD, photorealistic 3D objects can be developed and then rendered.
 The models are 3D in nature which can be visualized from X, Y, and Z axes and can be rotated in 360 degrees.
 The views of 3D models can be displayed in isometric or perspective modes which can be visualized from all possible angles.